SpeedyZ500/pytest-instructions/README.md

 ## 5 Testing Classes

 When testing a class there are additional things you should be testing other than simply the returned data.
 These are the **Side effects**, the contents of the class that is changed by the function being tested.
+Therefore it is important to test that the attributes change as you expect them to.

 ## 6 Using Fixtures